-The economy grew 3.8 percent in April to June, reinforcing confidence in a rebound in growth and paving the way for Prime Minister Shinzo Abe to approve a sales tax hike next April that is expected to hit consumer demand and drag growth lower.
+The economy grew 3.8 percent in April to June, reinforcing confidence in a rebound in growth and paving the way for Prime Minister Shinzo Abe to approve a sales tax hike next April that is expected to hit consumer demand and again drag growth lower.

 The data for September were generally encouraging.
 Retail sales climbed 3.1 percent as household spending rebounded in September, rising 3.7 percent from the year before, while average incomes rose 2.3 percent.

 The biggest increases in outlays were for public transport, at 10 percent, and school fees, which jumped a whopping 55 percent.
 Purchases of bicycles doubled while vehicle purchases fell 15 percent.

 The unemployment rate also fell slightly in September, to 4.0 percent from 4.1 percent the month before.
 However the ratio of jobs available to job seekers remained flat at 95 per 100 job seekers.